microsoft/AzureTRE/docs/bootstrapping.md

 # Bootstrapping

-This document covers the steps that have to be executed manually before Azure TRE can be deployed using the CI/CD.
+This document covers the steps that have to be executed manually before Azure TRE can be deployed using CI/CD.

 ## Login to Azure